Telecom Billing - Discount Application

 Simple Discount Types:

-There could be a infinite type of discounts given to the end customer but it depends on what your billing supports.
-There are following simple but very good type of discounts which can be offered:
+There could be infinite types of discounts given to the end customer, but it depends on what your billing supports.
+There are following simple but very good types of discounts which can be offered:

 (1) Cross product discounts: